-'Son of Damman,' begun the fair, 'Cuthullin hath pained my soul.
-I must hear of his death, or Lubar's stream shall roll over me.
-My pale ghost shall wander near thee, and mourn the wound of my pride.
-Pour out the blood of Cuthullin, or pierce this heaving breast.'
-'Deugala,' said the fair haired youth, ' how shall I slay the son of Selmo?
 He is the friend of my secret thoughts.
-Shall I then lift the sword?'
-She wept three days before the chief; on the fourth he said he would fight. ' I will fight my friend, Deugala; but may I fall by his sword!
+Shall I then lift the sword?"
+She wept three days before the chief; on the fourth he said he would fight, "I will fight my friend, Deugala, but may I fall by his sword!
 Could I wander on the hill alone?
-Could I behold the grave of Cuthullin ?'
+Could I behold the grave of Cuthullin?"
 We fought on the plain of Muri.
 Our swords avoid a wound.
 They slide on the helmets of steel, or sound on the slipperv shields.
-Deugala was near with a smile, and said to the son of Damman: ' Thine arm is feeble, sunbeam of youth!
+Deugala was near with a smile, and said to the son of Damman: "Thine arm is feeble. sun-beam of youth!
 Thy years are not strong for steel.
-Yield to the son of Selmo.
-He is a rock on Malmor.
+Yield to the son of Semo.
+He is a rock on Malmor."

 The tear is in the eye of youth.
-He faltering said to me: 'Cuthullin, raise thy bossy shield.
+He faltering said to me: " Cuthullin, raise thy bossy shield.
 Defend thee from the hand of thy friend.
-My soul is laden with grief, for I must slay the chief of men.'
+My soul is laden with grief, for I must slav the chief of men."
 I sighed as the wind in the cleft of a rock.
 I lifted high the edge of my steel.
-The sunbeam of battle fell-the first of Cuthullin's friends!
-Unhappy is the hand of Cuthullin since the hero fell.
+The sun-beam of battle fell: the first of Cuthullin's friends!
+Unhappy is the hand of Cuthullin since the hero fell!"

-• Mournful is thy tale, son of the ear,' said Carril of other times.
-It sends my soul back to the ages of old, to the days of other years.
-Often have I heard of Comal, who slew the friend he loved; yet victory attended his steel: the battle was consumed in his presence?
+" Mournful is thy tale, son of the car," said Carril of other times. " It sends my soul back to the ages of old, to the days of other years.
+Often have I heard of Comal, who slew the friend he loved : vet victory attended his steel : the battle was consumed in his presence!"

-Comal was the son of Albion, the chief of a hundred hills!
+Comal was a son of Albion, the chief of an hundred hills!
 His deer drunk of a thousand streams.
 A thousand rocks replied to the voice of his dogs.
 His face was the mildness of youth; his hand the death of heroes.
-One was his love, and fair was she, the daughter of the mighty Conloch.
-She appeared like a sunbeam among women.
+One was his love, and fair was she. the daughter of mighty Conloch.
+She appeared like a sun-beam among women.
 Her hair was the wing of the raven.
 Her dogs were taught to the chase.
 Her bow-string sounded on the winds.
 Her soul was fixed on Comal.
 Often met their eyes of love.
 Their course in the chase was one.
 Happy were their words in secret.
-But Grumal loved the maid, the dark chief of the gloomy Ardven.
-He watched her lone steps in the heath, the foe of unhappy Comal!
+But Grumal loved the maid. the dark chief of the gloomy Ardven.
+He watched her lone steps in the heath, the foe of unhappy Comalt